Want to know how you can fix iPhone SE keep restarting problem? Read through this post and learn how.

 Tackled in this post is a relevant issue on the iPhone SE that keeps restarting by itself.
 Should you landed into this page while searching for some information or solutions to a relevant issue on the same iOS device, this post might be able to offer you some help.
 Keep reading to find out what causes your iPhone SE to constantly reboot by itself.

 Now, before we proceed with our troubleshooting, if you have other concerns with your new iPhone SE, drop by our troubleshooting page for we have already published some guides and tutorials.
 You may also contact us by completing our iPhone issues questionnaire.
 This is a free consultation servicer we offer and all we need is information about the problem.
 So please give us that so that we can help you better.

-Common factors that can cause random restart issues on your iPhone SE
+Common factors that can cause iPhone SE keep restarting or random restart issues

-Among the most common triggers of unexpected reboots (bootloops) are faulty apps, bad battery, bad firmware sectors, software bugs, memory issues, and worst, hardware damage.
+Among the most common triggers of iPhone SE keep restarting issue or unexpected reboots (bootloops) are faulty apps, bad battery, bad firmware sectors, software bugs, memory issues, and worst, hardware damage.

 Majority of boot loop issues transpiring in iOS devices like the iPhone SE are associated with a faulty software.
 Yet there are also some in which a hardware damage is to blame.
 Consider yourself a bit lucky if the bootloop issue you are currently dealing with is tied to a software.
 Otherwise, you will have no choice but to opt for service.
 Unless you would decide to go for an upgrade to iPhone 8, 8 Plus or iPhone X. But before you get decided, you may take your chances, try some workarounds, and attempt to fix the problem on your end so as to get your iPhone SE back up and running smoothly as it was before.
 It may not be that really smooth but at least performing flawlessly again.